shamvoke/shamvoke/src/_posts/2026-09-10-7zip-the-last-archive-tool-you-will-ever-need.md

 ### Linux?
 Even Better

-On Linux systems, you can install `P7Zip`.
+On Linux systems, you can install `p7zip`, a port of 7-Zip, available [here](https://p7zip.sourceforge.net/).

 Once installed, it works beautifully alongside file managers like Dolphin, giving you right-click compression and extraction without needing to open a separate app. 🔥